JohnKurlak/algorithmic-problem-solving/Chapter 2/README.md

 #### Assuming you have a binary search tree when only a binary tree is specified

 A common mistake is to assume that you have a binary search tree when the interviewer says "binary tree."
-The best way to avoid this mistake it to listen carefully.
+The best way to avoid this mistake it to listen carefully to what the interviewer says.

 #### Assuming inputs are non-null